aladynjr/realforeclosure-scraper-scheduler/README.md

 ## Note

 Ensure that your system clock is accurate, as the scheduler relies on the system time to determine when to run the scraper.
+Also, be aware that the number of items scraped may vary significantly from day to day, as it depends on the number of auctions sold to 3rd party bidders on any given date.